hui-fu/hui-fu.github.io/index.md

      style="float: right; margin: 0 0 15px 20px; border-radius: 6px;">

-I am an associate professor of finance at the School of Business, Jiangnan University.
+I am an associate professor of finance at the School of Business, Jiangnan University, where I lead the Technological Finance Research Team.
 I received my Ph.D. in Finance from Jinan University in Guangzhou, China.
 My key research interests are in venture capital, private equity, and financial innovations.
 My work has appeared in the *Journal of Banking & Finance*, *British Journal of Management*, *Small Business Economics*, *Pacific-Basin Finance Journal*, and *International Review of Economics & Finance*, among others.
 My ongoing work develops a comprehensive transaction-level database of China's venture capital market.

-I lead the Technology Finance Research Team at the School of Business.
 I serve as co-organizer, with Prof. Wenfeng Wu (Shanghai Jiao Tong University) and Prof. Tong Yu (University of Cincinnati), of the Great Lake Finance Forum, an annual conference held in the Lake Taihu region of eastern China.